Thursday, July 28, 2022

 Overall: MEH

-Poltergeist III wraps up the series in a somewhat lukewarm way.
-Director/co-writer Gary Sherman switched the location from California suburbia to the John Hancock Center in Chicago and with only Heather O'Rourke and Zelda Rubinstein resuming their roles, the focus is on new characters as well as new scare tactics.
-This does pleasantly differentiate if from the first two highly similar movies at least, even if it once again brings back Rev. Kane as the main baddie, (who is now played by a new actor with a borderline silly mask on).
-The special effects work was done in house, takes center stage, and is overall pretty effective and fun, with some of the most persistent mileage gotten out of the ole "mirrors = creepy" motif.
-This is really the only plus side though as the story itself is vapant and borderline terrible.
-It is hard not to laugh at/get annoyed with embarrassing dialog, character's yelling "Carroll Anne" and everyone else's name hundreds of times, nonsensical plot points, and a lousy, lazy, and sappy, re-shot ending.
-Two elements that were outside of the filmmaker's control was budgetary constraints and the very tragic death of O'Rourke during post-production, forcing them to use an obvious stand-in for re-shoots, with no character resolution for her.
-The mess unfortunately translates to the screen as it all comes off as a desperate franchise installment that is scraping the barrel for relevance.
+Poltergeist III wraps up the series in a lukewarm way.
+Director/co-writer Gary Sherman switched the location from California suburbia to the John Hancock Center in Chicago, and with only Heather O'Rourke and Zelda Rubinstein resuming their roles, the focus is on new characters as well as new scare tactics.
+This does pleasantly differentiate if from the first two similar movies at least, even if it once again brings back Rev. Kane as the main baddie, (who is now played by a new actor wearing a mask that makes him both more silly and unsettling).
+The special effects work was done in house, takes center stage, and is overall effective and fun, with some of the most persistent mileage gotten out of the ole "mirrors = creepy" motif.
+This is really the only plus side though as the story itself is vapid and borderline terrible.
+It is hard not to laugh at/get annoyed with embarrassing dialog, character's yelling "Carroll Anne" and everyone else's name hundreds of times, nonsensical plot points, and a lousy, lazy, and sappy ending that was re-shot.
+Two elements which were outside of the filmmaker's control was budgetary constraints and the tragic death of O'Rourke during post-production, forcing them to use an obvious stand-in for re-shoots, with no character resolution for her.
+The mess unfortunately translates to the screen, as it all comes off as a desperate franchise installment that is scraping the barrel for relevance.

 No comments: